-There are a number of risk drivers and causes which are also be significant, but which cannot be clearly classified in the following risk categories.
-These include for instance concentration risks, compliance violations or additional regulatory requirements.
+There are a number of risk drivers and causes which are also be significant, but which cannot be clearly classified in the risk categories of standard formula These include for instance concentration risks, compliance violations or additional regulatory requirements.
 In general, these are assigned to the category that is most severely affected or are presented in this subchapter.